 A short distance south of Tokyo Station, Shiodome is a tight collection of high-rise office and hotel towers.
 It’s a short walk from here to Shimbashi Station, which is only two stops from Tokyo Station on the Yamanote Line.
 So, it’s not too inconvenient.
 And there are some good places to eat around here.

-Our top hotel picks around Shiodome, Shimbashi, and Hamamatsucho are
+Our top hotel picks around Shiodome are

 - Luxury: Conrad Tokyo